maitreyikar/E-commerce-Microservices-Applications/README.md

   	3. kubectl scale --replicas=1 deployment/mysql
   	NOTE: DO NOT DELETE THE MYSQL SERVICE OR DEPLOYMENT, THAT WILL ERASE ALL DATABASES AND TABLES CREATED.

-### Subsequent runs (for MySQL):
+### Subsequent runs:
 	1. kubectl scale --replicas=0 deployment/mysql
- 	2. Use the same commands under "First run: Services"
+ 	2. For the services, use the same commands under "First run: Services"